Welcome

 She smiles.

-“I’m Niyta, the leader of the old ones.”
+“I’m Niyta, leader of the old ones.”

 “Welcome Yagrin.”